Off-Grid Explorations Part 1- The Valley of Dreams

 Then he had to get back to work.
 “I’m probably neglecting some poor animal somewhere.
 Speak soon!”

-I learnt so much after our short stay with Max and Nick.
+I learnt so much after our short stay with Max and Nick at Freedom Farm.
 They certainly opened my eyes to some of the realities of living off-grid that you can’t really understand until you go and experience it yourself.
 And although some of those tough realities maybe don’t inspire the same feeling of confidence as maybe the aspiring back-to-the-lander may like, it does help to manage our expectations a little and keep our feet on the ground.

 That said, if they had kept their feet on the ground and been sensible, they may have never taken the leap of faith in the first place!
 So maybe we need both a mix of measured sensibility and courageous ballsiness in equal measure for us to make the leap but in such a way that allows us to be sufficiently prepared.